Hong Kong police refuse permission for rally to mark handover

 In a notice sent to the organisers - the League of Social Democrats, Tin Shui Wai Connection, Save Lantau Alliance - and seen by Reuters, police said that given rules on gatherings of more than four people, any rally would cause "great risk to citizens' lives and health, harming public safety and affecting others' rights".

-Police also told the organisers anyone who defied the ban could face jail for up to up to five years.
+Police also told the organisers anyone who defied the ban could face jail for up to five years.

 A police spokesman was not immediately available for comment.